Skip to Content

 Fairy Falls

-On this hike you’ll come across: Fairy Falls, Ecola Falls and Weisendanger, Upper Multnomah Falls and Dutchman Falls.
+On this hike you’ll come across: Ecola, Weisendanger, Dutchman, Fairy, and Wahkeena Falls.

-In addition to these lesser-known falls, you’ll also hike pass the main features, Wahkeena and the most famous waterfall near Portland, Multnomah Falls.
+In addition to these lesser-known falls, you’ll also hike past the main features, Wahkeena, and the most famous waterfall near Portland, Multnomah Falls.

 This is a long one, the elevation gain is around 870 feet, and there will be some muddy spots, switchbacks, and mist from the waterfall.
 Wear the right clothing and shoes for this one!